-Review | ‘Pachinko’ is a sweeping epic of multigenerational loss that’s strangely hard to get lost in
+Review | ‘Pachinko,’ an epic of multigenerational loss, is hard to get lost in

 “Pachinko” is a tale of movement and privation, of people so busy surviving that it isn’t until years later that they can fully process all they’ve lost.
 It’s also a story about outcasts, especially poor young women like Sunja, whose humble lineage, ill-fated first romance and geopolitical circumstances force her into a different sort of marginalization — one that comes with material comforts she could never have imagined in her youth but forever robs her of a sense of home.
 (Her older self wouldn’t have been surprised to learn that no one gives much thought to elderly women, either.)

 Decades later, Sunja’s finance-minded grandson Solomon (a fantastic Jin Ha) returns to Japan.
 A 30-ish Zainichi pushed by his father (Soji Arai) to move to America in search of a life beyond pachinko wealth — and prejudice — Solomon finds himself disinterested in the raging nationalistic race between the United States and Japan to become the world’s largest economy.
 The global circulation of capital makes “countries become irrelevant,” he shrugs nihilistically to his work rival (a bilingual Jimmi Simpson).
 No state inspires his loyalty like money.
 Visas are fickle and citizenships sometimes denied in perpetuity.
 But belonging?
-Solomon wonders if he can buy it, or a way out of craving it.
+Solomon wonders whether he can buy it — or a way out of craving it.

 For the first half of the season, the alternations between Solomon and the younger and older Sunjas cross-pollinate beautifully.
-In Tokyo, Solomon is certain that his Korean ethnicity will help him land a deal that’s eluded his Japanese and White American colleagues: convincing a Zainichi woman his grandmother’s age to sell her home so his firm can replace it with a luxury hotel.
+In Tokyo, Solomon is certain that his Korean ethnicity will help him land a deal that has eluded his Japanese and White American colleagues: convincing a Zainichi woman who is his grandmother’s age to sell her home so his company can replace it with a luxury hotel.
 But he finds himself distracted, haunted (and taunted) by occasional phone calls from Hana (Mari Yamamoto), a childhood sweetheart who disappeared years ago and refuses to be found.

 Here’s where I’ll happily confess that “Pachinko” is one of my favorite novels of the past decade.
-It spoke to me so much in part because it illustrates a suspicion I’m sure I share with many children of immigrants: that I will never understand the turbulent existences of my grandparents, let alone my great-grandparents, nor how they persevered through everything that they did.
+It spoke to me so much in part because it illustrates a suspicion I’m sure I share with many children of immigrants — that I will never understand the turbulent existences of my grandparents, let alone my great-grandparents, nor how they persevered through everything that they did.

 My father’s mother, who helped raise my brother and me in the first decade of my childhood, grew up in a household with multiple wives, the beloved daughter of a man somewhat unusual in educating his female children.
 I can fathom even less the life of my mother’s father, a North Korean who fled in the 1930s to Manchuria, another region Japan aspired to claim as its own.
 After the Korean War, he never saw his birth family again, since the border between North and South Korea — two countries that had never existed before the United States and the Soviet Union arbitrarily split the land in half like an orphaned baby brought to the biblical King Solomon — sealed up for good.